sandstreamdev/std/README.md

 ##### Questions

-- How to check is a given value is an integer?
+- How to check if a given value is an integer?
-- How to check is a given number is an integer?
+- How to check if a given number is an integer?

 #### nonNullable

-Checks and asserts the given value is not a null or undefined.
+Checks and asserts the given value is not null or undefined.

 ##### Type signature